 - C1.
-First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2023. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment. - ✓ Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2023.

-FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied 2407 Total first-time, first-year women who applied 2957 Total first-time, first-year of another gender who applied 0 Total first-time, first-year men who were admitted 1611 Total first-time, first-year women who were admitted 2148 Total first-time, first-year of another gender who were admitted 0 Total full-time, first-time, first-year men who enrolled 529 Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled 49 Total full-time, first-time, first-year of another gender who enrolled 0 Total part-time, first-time, first-year of another gender who enrolled 0 Total first-time, first-year (degree-seeking) who applied 5364 Total first-time, first-year (degree-seeking) who were admitted 3759 Total first-time, first-year (degree-seeking) enrolled 1326
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied

+FIRST-TIME, FIRST-YEAR STUDENT ADMITS TOTAL Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted

+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES TOTAL Total first-time, first-year men who enrolled Total first-time, first-year women who enrolled Total first-time, first-year of another gender who enrolled

+FIRST-TIME, FIRST-YEAR STUDENT ENROLLEES BY STATUS TOTAL Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled ime, first-year wait-listed students udents who met admission requirements but whose final admission was conting ent on spac av ailability) Do you have a policy of placing students on a waitir ng list? ☐ Yes ☐ No If yes, please answer the questions below for Fall 2023 admissions: WAITING LIST TOTAL Number of qualified applicants offered a place on wa iting list: Number accepting a place on the waiting list: Number of wait-listed students admitted: Is your waiting list ranked? ☐ Yes ☐ No ⇒ If yes, do you release that information to students? ⇒ Do you release that information to school counselors? □ Yes □ No
-C2.
-First-time, first-year wait-listed students

-✓ Students who met admission requirements but whose final admission was contingent on space availability)

-Do you have a policy of placing students on a waiting list?

-Yes No

-If yes, please answer the questions below for Fall 2022 admissions:
+If available, please provide residency breakdowns for total applicants, admits, and enrolled students: Fall 2023

-WAITING LIST TOTAL Number of qualified applicants offered a place on waiting list: Number accepting a place on the waiting list: Number of wait-listed students admitted:

-Is your waiting list ranked? $\Rightarrow$ If yes, do you release that information to students? ☐ Yes □ No ⇒ Do you release that information to school counselors? ☐ Yes □ No
+FIRST-TIME, FIRST-YEAR STUDENT APPLICANTS IN-STATE OUT-OF- STATE INTERNATIONAL UNKI NOWN TOTAL Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted Total first-time, first-year (degree-seeking) enrolled